Domini Kemp: My Andalusian Adventure On Horseback - The Gloss Magazine

-This is a place of nature, no phones, and plenty of time for contemplation.
-It’s a bit Out of Africa and although riding for so many hours a day can take its toll when you’re a little out of practice, the following evening in the Rajasthani tents and shower under the trees was just a fantastic way to ease sore bones.
-You arrive at the camp, dusty and exhausted, but once showered and wearing lighter clothes, we all walked to the top of the hill to watch the sunset before being led to exquisite tables, beautifully laid with some stunning touches, where we were served a barbecue feast of the most delicious meats, washed down by soft local wines.
+This is a digital-free place with plenty of time for contemplation.
+It’s a bit Out of Africa and, although riding for so many hours a day can take its toll when you’re a little out of practice, the following evening in Rajasthani tents and shower under the trees is a fantastic way to ease sore bones.
+You arrive at camp, dusty and exhausted, then shower before walking to the top of the hill to watch the sun set before being led to beautifully laid tables for a barbecue feast washed down by local wines.
+The following day, pop-up lunches in another scenic lakeside location seemed to fill our senses for a year.

-This holiday is not for everyone – the riding is long, and the tents – while perfectly kitted out – are rustic and although we hit the heatwave, the shoulders of the season are probably better for hours in the saddle.
-There are insects and brambles, low branches, and communal facilities, plus you need a decent level of skill to be able to ride each day for up to five hours.
-This is not a holiday for those that are a little precious and are expecting room service.
+This holiday is not for everyone – while perfectly kitted out the tents are rustic and the riding is long – so the shoulders of the season are probably better for hours in the saddle.
+There are insects and brambles, low branches and communal facilities, plus you need a decent level of skill to be able to ride each day for up to five hours.
+You can’t be precious or expect room service, but for me it’s the best blend of adventure, luxury and food in incredibly beautiful landscapes – a once-in-a-lifetime opportunity to have an Andalucian adventure with my daughter that I will absolutely treasure.
+Three days is plenty and you can finish the trip with one night in Seville for a small blast of civilisation.

 Photography by Georgina Preston